Monthly Performance Review - December 2016

 Sigmatron (NASDAQ:SGMA)

-The biggest negative last month was the release of 2nd quarter results of this semiconductor and the subsequent management commentary which pressured the stock further.
+The biggest negative point last month was the release of 2nd quarter results of this semiconductor and the subsequent management commentary which pressured the stock further.
 The company again saw revenue declines and will likely be in a loss in the next quarter.

 While the management noted that they expect to see increased demand in the second half of FY2017, this is not enough for me to remain as bullish as I was previously.
 I believe that when I did my initial analysis I did not account enough for the revenue situation of the company.
 I likely recommended the stock when it was at the top of its short-term 'cycle' and now it will take a significant amount of time until the company will regain some cash flow.